willredington/livefront-referrals/README.md

 **GET /link**

 - **Description**: Handle a referral link click and redirect to the appropriate destination based on the platform.
+Platform is determined by the user agent.
 - **Query Parameters**:
   - `code`: Referral code from the link.
   - `parentReferralCode`: The parent referral code from the request.